ThinkDataEd/curriculum/docs/unit4/lesson8.md

 13. Conceptually, students are wrestling with the notion of the slope of the regression line but there’s no need to point this out just yet. <br> Important: The equation of the line of best fit will be revealed in [Lesson 9](lesson9.md).

-    **OPTIONAL FOR ITEM 9**
-    If you want to obtain the exact mean height for each arm span value in step 9, copy the code below and run it in an RScript.
+    **<u>OPTIONAL FOR ITEM 9:</u>** If you want to obtain the exact mean height for each arm span value in step 9 above, copy the code below and run it in an R Script.

         xyplot(height~armspan, data = arm_span,
             scales = list(x = list(at = seq(58, 72, 1)), y = list(at = seq(52, 72, 1))),